radianthero/radianthero.github.io/_posts/2024-1-8-first-post-new-years.md

 tags: [random]
 ---

-## I haven't showered since new years - wait what?
+## I haven't showered since last year - wait what?

 I've been wanting to post for a few days, but I've been mad busy - though not drawing yet.
 I've been wanting to make something for a while though.
 So what have I been working on?
 A while ago I posted about working on a translation project, and I've finally got around to making big progress on it.
 I got through chapter 1-5 in like a week, but currently need more translators to finish the rest.
 We also have some artists working on the project to make new textures in English.